jtompuri/lin-kernighan-heuristic-algorithm/README.md

 The module processes TSP instances from the TSPLIB format.
 The module supports only fully connected networks with Euclidean 2D geometry.
-It computes heuristic solutions using a chained version of the LK algorithm.
-If a corresponding optimal tour file `.opt.tour` is found, the module compares the heuristic solution against the known optimal solution and calculates the percentage gap.
+It computes heuristic solutions using a chained version of the LK algorithm with configurable starting cycle algorithms.
+If a corresponding optimal tour file is found, the module compares the heuristic solution against the known optimal solution and calculates the percentage gap.
 If no optimal tour file is available, the instance is still processed, but no gap calculation is performed for it.
 The module displays a summary table and plots of the tours.